BSCNRB595022/college-ecommerce-db-group-vi/README.md

 This repository contains the database design and implementation for an eCommerce platform for a Technical and Vocational Education and Training (TVET) college in Machakos County, Kenya.
 The platform aims to provide an online presence and marketplace for the college's various entrepreneurial activities, including cafeterias, tuck shops, pharmacies, bookshops, and digital centers across its five locations.

+## Installation and Usage Guide

+Please refer to the [INSTALLATION GUIDE](https://github.com/BSCNRB595022/college-ecommerce-db-group-iv/blob/main/src/guide/1_installation.md) for a detailed step by step instructions on how to setup this database.

 ## Project Background

 The TVET college seeks to expand its entrepreneurial activities and establish an online presence through an eCommerce web application.
 This application will allow students, staff, and guests to access and purchase services and products offered by the college's various business ventures, such as cafeterias, tuck shops, pharmacies, bookshops, and digital centers.